 - All personal property will be taken away from you and stored until you get discharged from jail.

 - They will allow you to use the phone to contact family, friends, or bail bondsman.

-- If you are expected to be released quickly, you might be allowed to keep wearing your own clothes, if not you you will be given a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be allowed to keep wearing your own clothes, if not you will be given a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that could help other people get through jail processing?